dfrappart/dfrappart.github.io/_posts/2024-03-29-AKS_and_Cilium_101.markdown

 The `podSelector` configured with `{}` means that we select all pods in the namespace, and the `ingress` with the `[]` means that we allow no Ingress traffic.

-We could use thenative policy with Cilium, but let's have a look at the Cilium-specific one:
+We could use the native policy with Cilium, but let's have a look at the Cilium-specific one:

 ```yaml